 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Other (#2) mainly comprises sovereign and local authority bonds and may include additional assets, such as cash, cash equivalents, derivatives and collective investment schemes.
+Other (#2) may include additional assets, such as cash, cash equivalents, derivatives and collective investment schemes.
 No specific environmental or social safeguards are applied to Other (#2).